mreskini/ai-bees-todo-list/README.md

 ## What considerations did I have when making decisions about the architecture of the code?

 -   Scalability of the code, so that adding new features to the app is easy and as the app grows, the complexity grows with the lowest slope possible.
 -   Testability of the code, so that the behavior of almost all parts of the app can be verified.
-Please note that the unit tests inside this test are not complete, and these are were put inside the code to demonstrate the testability of the code, rather than having a fully-fledged test suite that can verify almost all edge cases and behaviors.
+Please note that the unit tests in this project are not complete, and these were put inside the code to demonstrate the testability of the code, rather than having a fully-fledged test suite that can verify almost all edge cases and behaviors.
 -   Reusability of the code, so in the future and in the next iterations of development, already-developed components can be used.
 This inherently adds a little bit of overhead both in terms of time and complexity, but it can pay off in the long run.
 -   Having a single source of truth for UI state whenever possible, to minimize diverged data and view state in the app.